Skip to main content

 You can find more photos here from this year's Homecoming festivities.

-Jessica Winter is the director of institutional advancement communications at Southern New Hampshire University.
+Katie Dugan '20G is an advancement communications manager at Southern New Hampshire University, where she earned a Master of Arts in Communication.
 Connect with her on LinkedIn.

 Explore more content like this article